Become the best version of yourself today.

 Chad DeWitt of Framestudio Architecture thinks we can and should future proof the design of our homes

 Is it possible that design elements may slow age-related decline?
 If we are planning to stay in a home for a very long time, are there design elements that can be incorporated now, that will be helpful to us in our later years?
+These are questions that creative director Chad DeWitt at Framestudio Architecture is passionate about answering.

 Can Interior Design Slow Age-Related Decline?